worldomonation/mozbitbar/README.md

 $ mozbitbar --recipe <path_to_recipe>
 ```

-If the repository is cloned but package installed, it is still possible to invoke Mozbitbar:
+If the repository is cloned but not installed, it is still possible to invoke Mozbitbar:

 ```
 $ export PYTHONPATH=.